 Tyler Spicer is a NYC based Director for Theatre and Film.
-He is currently directing LADY M, a new adaptation of Shakespeare's Macbeth.
+He is currently directing a workshop of LADY M, a new adaptation of Shakespeare's Macbeth.
+He is also producing and directing THYUCIDIDES, a short film based on the award winning play by Drew Fornarola and Scott Elmgreen.
 Other Directing credits include: PharmaBro (Off-Broadway), This Gonna Be On The Test, Miss?
-(Tour), an immersive adaptation of Salome, Medea Abridged (Adpt. by Tyler Spicer), and Jack and Jill (Samuel French Festival).
+(Tour), an immersive adaptation of Oscar Wilde's Salome, Medea Abridged (Adpt. by Tyler Spicer), and Jack and Jill (by Sarah Hammond).

 Tyler co-created and directs Madame Mathieu's Soiree, a recurring avant-garde variety, which has featured and developed the work of over 30 broadway professionals and 150 emerging artists.
-Spicer is also the producer for the Soiree's Donovan Residencies: two six-month-long comprehensive development opportunities for emerging experimental artists.
+Spicer is also a producer for the Soiree's Denovan Residencies: two six-month-long comprehensive development opportunities for emerging experimental artists.

-Tyler most recently assistant directed the Eugene O'Neill Center's concert presentation of Tales of The City at Broadway's Music Box Theatre directed by Travis Greisler.
+Tyler works regularly as an assistant director for both theatre and film.
+Recent projects include the Eugene O'Neill Center's concert presentation of Tales of The City at Broadway's Music Box Theatre directed by Travis Greisler and DISH produced by Melodie Sisk.
 Other assisting includes: The View Upstairs (Dir.
 Scott Ebersold), PublicWork's Twelfth Night (Dir.
 Kwame Kwei-Armah), and Who's Your Baghdaddy?
 (Dir.
 Marshall Pailet).